Be proactive, resilient & realistic!

 For instance my first (failed) application for full professor led to the development of Publish or Perish, a free software program to show citation impact, now used by nearly a million academics.
 Although the development, maintenance and support for it continues to take up a huge amount of my time, it has also given me great name recognition, much more than I would ever have been able to achieve with my own research.
 It also led to an entirely new research program Quality and Impact of Academic Research, in which I have done some of my most impactful work.

 Failed (internal) promotion applications in particular often lead to very negative emotions (see also: Internal versus external promotion [1 of 4]).
 For some it can be like geting a dozen rejections for journal submissions and grant application submissions all in one go.
 Moreover, as our work is typically such an important part of our personal identity, rejection of an internal promotion application in particular can feel like a rejection from someone close to you, hurting both your feelings and your pride.
 One of my colleagues at Middlesex had withdrawn in a state of anger and bitterness after a failed promotion application.
-But after venting to some senior colleagues, she picked herself up, reflected on the best way forward and now has a sabbatical coming up and lots of exciting plans to take her into a new direction.
+But after venting to some senior colleagues, she picked herself up, reflected on the best way forward, managed to get a sabbatical and research funding and has lots of exciting plans to take her into a new direction.

 ...and be realistic